phaserjs/phaser/README.md

 * If your game references the old Phaser.StageScaleMode consts like SHOW_ALL you need to update them to Phaser.ScaleManager, i.e. Phaser.ScaleManager.SHOW_ALL.
 * Time.physicsElapsed is no longer bound or clamped, be wary of this if you use the value anywhere in your code.
 * In Group.destroy the default for 'destroyChildren' was false.
 It's now `true` as this is a far more likely requirement when destroying a Group.
+* Game no longer pauses if you've forced orientation and change it, also doesn't resize a NO_SCALE game.

 New features: